-Overall, administering programs and providing resources that help municipalities build their capacity can advance regional plan implementation.
-Initiatives undertaken by MPOs offer a breadth of options for new initiatives to increase municipal capacity within the region.
+Administering programs and providing resources that help municipalities build their capacity can advance regional plan implementation.
+Initiatives undertaken by MPOs across the nation offer a breadth of options for new initiatives to increase municipal capacity within the Chicago region.
 Any new initiative at CMAP should support implementation of the goals of ON TO 2050.
 Some initiatives undertaken by peer MPOs may be beyond CMAP's ability to implement, given constraints on eligible assistance types with existing funding sources.
 However, some of CMAP's peer organizations have implemented these efforts as self-supporting programs via administrative fees.
 Others have access to operating revenues that are more flexible than CMAP's existing funding sources.
-Additionally, certain issues are better addressed by other entities for reasons of priorities and expertise, unrelated to funding constraints.
-Examples include management training, or implementation of fiscal management best practices.
-In these cases, government and civic partners will be required to fully implement capacity-building initiatives.
+Additionally, certain issues, such as management training or implementation of best practices for fiscal management, would be better addressed by other entities due to their priorities and expertise.
+In these cases, government and civic partners would be needed to fully implement capacity-building initiatives.